 “When it comes to internal communication in times of crisis, team members expect fast, clear and honest information.
-In doing so, they tolerate the full truth much better than most managers think they do.
-No matter whether it’s about short-time work, plant closure or relocation – this is where plain language comes in.”
+And they tolerate the full truth much better than most managers believe.
+Whether it’s about short-time work, plant closure or relocation – plain language is the order of the day.”

 This is our experience from the last 15 years of communications consulting when it comes to crisis and change communication.

 Try not to talk the subject down or use the subjunctive.
 An iceberg is an iceberg and not a “possible challenge for the whole team” which we will “probably have to face soon”.